Hidden Conflicts in Neural Networks and Their Implications for Explainability: Explaining Models with Conflict-Aware Explanations

-CAFE aims to quantify how much each input feature contributes to the NN's output and (optionally) the effects these features could have on the output if they were not in conflict with each other.
-Thus, unlike other methods, CAFE returns two separate scores for each feature — separately capturing its overall positive and negative effects.
-This is crucial for uncovering conflicts between features, including cases in which a single feature is ``controversial", i.e., it affects the output both positively and negatively.
-In addition to scores for the inputs, CAFE also returns aggregated scores for the bias terms, indicating how much these biases affected the output compared to the input features.
-This may highlight cases where predictions are primarily driven by the NN biases rather than the input.
-We introduce the CAFE rules for the individual NN components below, while providing examples in the supplement.
+CAFE aims to quantify how much each input feature contributes to the model's output and (optionally, controlled by a \emph{conflict sensitivity constant} $c$, as we will see later) the feature contributions that got canceled due to conflicts.
+Thus, unlike other methods, CAFE returns two separate scores for each feature -- capturing its overall positive and negative effects.
+This is crucial for uncovering conflicts between features.
+In addition to scores for the inputs, CAFE also returns aggregated scores for the bias terms, indicating how much they affect the output compared to the input features.
+This may highlight cases where predictions are primarily driven by biases rather than the input.